executablebooks/mdformat/tests/data/wrap_width_50.md

 Wrap before no-wrap section
 .
 We want to wrap before the inline code block `THIS IS THE LONG INLINE CODE BLOCK.
-IT SHOULD BE ON IT'S OWN LINE`.
+IT SHOULD BE ON ITS OWN LINE`.

 No need to wrap before the emphasis section _THIS IS THE LONG EMPHASIS SECTION.
 ITS CONTENT SHOULD BE WRAPPED LIKE NORMAL TEXT_